-Our aim is to provide all pupils with a broad, relevant and engaging curriculum that will equip them with the key skills required to succeed in the next stage of their education and in their adult lives.
-Our curriculum focuses on skill development and allows room for creativity – both for the teachers and pupils.
-It is supported by the use of laptops, iPads and other technology and enhanced by a wide range of educational trips and visitors.
+Our aim is to provide all pupils with a broad, relevant and engaging curriculum that will equip them with the knowledge and habits required to succeed in the next stage of their education and in to their adult lives.

-The Reception class curriculum is designed to develop children’s key skills in literacy and numeracy through well-taught and challenging practical activities.
+Our progressive EYFS curriculum enables pupils to develop essential skills in speaking, listening, reading, writing, maths and knowledge of the world.
+This is made possible through a combination of expert teaching and challenging practical activities.
 Planned structured play activities help them to develop their knowledge and understanding of the world about them.
 A combination of creative and physical activities stimulate their desire to learn.

-All pupils receive the same curriculum coverage.
-Where pupils have difficulty accessing the curriculum due to their special educational needs, teachers use a variety of additional resources such as concrete materials, visual prompts, models and scaffolding to help structure learning.
-Class teachers make use of peer mentoring and support whilst teaching assistants are used to ensure that less-able pupils are able to learn alongside their peers.
-The Academy’s Special Educational Needs Co-ordinator is Miriam Adams, who can be contacted on 01604 761200.
+All pupils have an entitlement to a broad and meaningful curriculum.
+Pupils with special educational needs have their needs catered for through a variety of additional resources such as concrete materials, visual prompts, models and scaffolding to help structure learning.
+The academy’s Special Educational Needs Co-Ordinator is Mrs Sarah McMahon, who can be contacted on 01604 761200.

 Support staff lead interventions for pupils who need additional support, including those with SEND.
 Staff receive training to enable them to deliver such interventions effectively and support pupils with specific needs.
-In addition, a wide range of resources (such as writing slopes, wobble cushions, wedges and pencil grips) are available to support pupils with physical difficulties.
+In addition, a wide range of resources (such as writing slopes, wobble cushions, wedges and pencil grips) are available to support pupils with physical and sensory needs.

 See the links below for curriculum maps for each year group.
 For further information about the curriculum, please make an appointment to see your child’s class teacher.